 3) Survey-ready seminars

-As experts in the field of lavender-growing started agreeing to show up, Susan used Online Survey to ask attendees what topics they wanted the speakers to cover.
+As experts in the field of lavender-growing started agreeing to show up, Susan used an online survey to ask attendees what topics they wanted the speakers to cover.

 “We also asked other questions about experience,” she explains.
 “For example, knowing that 30% of our attendees had 500 to 1,000 lavender plants in the ground helped speakers prepare their presentations to the audience.”